rulingandroid/Bluetooth/README.md

-# Bluetooth
+# Bluetooth Classic
-Programming Android with Bluetooth Classic
+The purpose of this unit is to introdice Programming Android with Bluetooth Classic.